Ventureaxis/ProperMusic.Documents.B2B/docs/user-interface/advanced-search.md

 - Format
 - Release Date
 - Title
+- Label
+- Variant
+- Release Date
+- Promotions (if active)
 - Description (optional)
 :::

-The easiest way to search for product in B2B is through the Quick Search just below the Order Import feature.
+The easiest way to search for a product in B2B is through the Advanced Search just below the Homepage logo.
-Quick Search allows you to search a keyword in relation to the product you want, and B2B will return you a list of products that contain this keyword in some fashion.
+Advanced Search allows you to search a keyword in relation to the product you want, and B2B will return you a list of products that contain this keyword in some fashion.

 :::info
-Here we can see that if we are to type a valid Cat No into Quick Search the desired product is shown as a dropdown.
 ![Alt text](img-quick-search.png)
 :::